Vimpil/GamifyMeBroNotes/Math_excercises/Part 4: The Stereometric Trials.md

 where:
 - $\( a \)$ is the side length of the bottom base
 - $\( b \)$ is the side length of the top base
 10. Kocka dijagonale dužine 10√3 cm upisana je u valjak.
 Izraˇcunati zapreminu tog valjka.
 Derive the formula for the diagonal of a cube separately, and everything will go in the best way.
+11. Dijagonala osnog preseka valjka obrazuje sa osnovom ugao od 30◦.
+Ako je ta dijagonala 12 cm, izraˇcunati površinu i zapreminu tog valjka.
+  The main thing to understand is that the problem specifies the intersection with the base.